dingzhihuaSJTU/Human-Physical-Activity-dataset-HPA/README.md

 ## 📖 Dataset Overview

-This repository hosts anonymized step count data collected from members of the Shanghai Jiao Tong University (SJTU) community.
+This repository hosts anonymized step count data collected by the SJTU Health team.
 The dataset is intended for academic research in time series forecasting, human behavior analysis, and health data mining.

 ### 📂 Data Structure